la2050/archive/_projects/2016/a-way-home-for-women-children.md

   health, jobs and housing.
 We are a group of people who believe that every person deserves to LIVE with a roof over their heads, and want to do something about it.
 Please join us.
 Together, we CAN end homelessness.
-project_image_2: 5004868715741-team91.jpg
-empty_column_1: ''
 organization_name: Union Rescue Mission
 organization_website: www.urm.org
-organization_name_2: Union Rescue Mission
-organization_activity: >-
-  Union Rescue Mission provides a pathway to life transformation, jobs and housing for men, women, children, and families experiencing homelessness on the streets of Los Angeles.
-ein: '951709293'

 ---